 STARTING A NEW BUSINESS IN THE U.S.

-Incorporation is the key to safely starting a new business in the U.S., because incorporation provides the asset protection and stability you need when starting a new business.
-Failure to incorporate properly, on the other hand, exposes you personally in the event that someone files a lawsuit against your business.
+Incorporation is the key to safely starting a new business in the U.S. because incorporation provides the asset protection and stability you need.
 Incorporation protects you from being personally liable for problems that may arise from the operation of your business.
-In order to be successful starting a new business in the U.S., you will need to understand all the requirements for incorporation, the options available, and plan meticulously for starting a new business in the US.
+To be successful starting a new business in the U.S., you will need to understand all the requirements for incorporation, the options available, and plan meticulously.

 You can use the following checklist to guide you in planning your new business venture.
 The list should not be construed to be either U.S. legal support or U.S. accounting advice.
 It should be used only to guide you in discussions with your lawyer and accountant.